MobileChromeApps/mobile-chrome-apps/docs/Develop.md

 ### Making changes to your app source code

 Your HTML, CSS, and JavaScript files live within the `www` directory of your cca project folder.

-In order to see your file changes reflected, you **must** run `cca prepare` from within your project.
+**Important**: After making changes to `www/`, you must run `cca prepare` before deploying your application.
+If you are running `cca build`, `cca run`, or `cca emulate` from the command line, the prepare step is done automatically.
+If you are developing using Eclipse/XCode, you must run `cca prepare` manually.

 ### Debugging